 Bittersweet Hospital Experience

-The day Julianna was born was ultimately a day of happiness and pain mixed together.
+The day Julianna was born was ultimately a day of happiness and pain mixed.
 Before and after giving birth, Kelly was not just suffering from physical pain.
 There was also a heavy sadness in Kelly’s heart from knowing she would leave that hospital empty-handed.

-Chris and Jaime’s hearts were also hurting that day, in a different way.
+Chris and Jaime’s hearts were also hurting that day, differently.
 “We are so incredibly happy, but we still were thinking about Kelly and Jason so much,” said Jaime.
 In an open adoption, the adoptive parents do not just welcome a child into the family, they welcome their child’s birth parents too.

 Kelly would not wish the treatment she received from the hospital staff on anyone.
 Based on her own stressful experience at the hospital, Kelly offers advice to medical professionals with patients who are placing their baby for adoption: “Be respectful.
 Try not to judge or make judgments, just do your job.”

-Adoptions From The Heart works hard to destigmatize adoption among medical professionals through trainings held by the agency’s social workers.
-Aside from trainings, social workers will also work alongside medical professionals during doctors’ appointments and placements.
-It is the agency’s mission to advocate for expecting parents needs and rights no matter what decision they make in the end: to parent or place for adoption.
+Adoptions From The Heart works hard to destigmatize adoption among medical professionals through training held by the agency’s social workers.
+Aside from training, social workers will also work alongside medical professionals during doctors’ appointments and placements.
+It is the agency’s mission to advocate for expecting parents’ needs and rights no matter what decision they make in the end: to parent or place for adoption.